steinbergmedia/vst3sdk/README.md

 copy_vst2_to_vst3_sdk.bat
 </pre>

-### Build the examples on Linux
+### Build the examples on Windows

-- Install the required packages [Package Requirements](https://developer.steinberg.help/display/VST/How+to+set+up+my+system+for+VST+3#HowtosetupmysystemforVST3-ForLinux)
 - Create a folder for the build and move to this folder (using cd):

 <pre>
   mkdir build
   cd build
 </pre>

 - Generate the Solution/Projects: provide the path of the Project where CMakeLists.txt is located:

 <pre>
-    cmake ../vst3sdk
+  examples:
+  cmake.exe -G "Visual Studio 16 2019" -A x64 ..\vst3sdk
+  or without symbolic links
+  cmake.exe -G "Visual Studio 16 2019" -A x64 ..\vst3sdk -SMTG_CREATE_PLUGIN_LINK=0
 </pre>

-- Now you can build the plug-in:
+- Now you can build the plug-in (you can use Visual Studio too):

 <pre>
-    make
+  msbuild.exe vstsdk.sln
- (or alternatively for example for release)
-    cmake --build . --config Release
+  (or alternatively for example for release) cmake --build . --config Release
 </pre>

 ### Build the examples on macOS